hpintoGH/Solar_Tracker_Control_Simulation/README.md

 #### Practical Implications

 Despite reduced positional precision, the Random Forest model's ability to match SPA performance under clear sky conditions suggests that perfect astronomical tracking may not be necessary for optimal energy collection on sunny days.
 However, this analysis represents ideal conditions where SPA excels.
-The ML approach's tolerance for positioning errors while maintaining energy output indicates potential advantages in reduced mechanical complexity, though its true benefits would likely be more apparent during partially cloudy or variable weather conditions where adaptive tracking becomes crucial.
+The ML approach's tolerance for positioning errors while maintaining energy output indicates potential advantages in reduced mechanical complexity, though its true benefits would likely be more apparent during partially cloudy or variable weather conditions where adaptive tracking may become crucial.

 The graph below presents a comparison between solar tracking controlled by the Random Forest model and astronomical tracking, using data from a **sunny day**.